mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 10. To monitor the Argon locally, run the command "particle serial monitor" from the command line interface.

-11. Test your system by changing the lighting near the phototransistor and monitoring the numeric light levels on the command line interface.
-A value near 0 would signal no light and a value of 1000 or so would mean the phototransistor is near a light bulb.
+11. Test your system by changing the lighting near the photodiode and monitoring the numeric light levels on the command line interface.
+A value near 0 would signal no light and a value of 1000 or so would mean the photodiode is near a light bulb.

 12. We are reading the light values every 5 seconds and the values are available locally on the serial monitor.
 Next, we would like to transmit these values to the internet where Node-RED will be listening.
 We will use standard HTTP and JSON messages to do so.